Sinus infection symptoms, causes, and when antibiotics are actually needed. Learn the difference between viral and bacterial sinusitis.

 Most sinus infections resolve without antibiotics.
 Hydration helps thin mucus and support recovery.

-Antibiotics are one of the most commonly requested treatments for sinus infections, but the evidence is clear that they help only a small subset of patients: those with confirmed or strongly suspected bacterial sinusitis.
-Current clinical practice guidelines from the American Academy of Otolaryngology and the Infectious Diseases Society of America recommend antibiotics only when one of the three bacterial patterns described above is present: persistent symptoms beyond ten days, severe symptoms for three or more days, or the double-worsening pattern.
+Antibiotics are one of the most commonly requested treatments for sinus infections.
+But the evidence is clear: they help only a small group of patients with confirmed or strongly suspected bacterial sinusitis.
+Current guidelines from the American Academy of Otolaryngology and the Infectious Diseases Society of America recommend antibiotics only when one of the three bacterial patterns described above is present: symptoms lasting beyond ten days, severe symptoms for three or more days, or the double-worsening pattern.

 When antibiotics are appropriate, amoxicillin or amoxicillin-clavulanate is the recommended first-line treatment for most adults.
 The typical course lasts five to ten days depending on symptom severity and response.
 For patients with a penicillin allergy, alternatives such as doxycycline or a respiratory fluoroquinolone may be considered.
 Your provider will choose the narrowest-spectrum antibiotic that is likely to be effective, which helps minimize side effects and reduces the risk of antibiotic resistance.